MartinEesmaa/VVCEasy/FFMPEGVVC.md

 ### Changelog
 ```
+22/06/2025: Updated FFmpeg with latest, vvenc, vvdec and others.
+Again sorry for two months hiatus.
 06/04/2025: Updated FFmpeg with latest, vvenc, vvdec and others.
 Sorry for six months. (macOS only)
 16/10/2024: Added libgsm external feature to FFmpeg VVCEasy builds for Windows & Linux only.
 15/10/2024: Fixed missing JPEG-XL demux MKTAG of MP4/MOV container format bug.